cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 Let's make a module so that we can perform logic with our switch and LED signals!

-2. Adding Our Own Logic
+2. Integrating a Hardware Design into Quartus
 --------------------------------------------------------------------------

 In this section, we'll add logic corresponding to the following gate-level